everactive/network-manager/docs/reference/available-commands.md

 # Available Commands

-The network-manager snap comes with a few commands which can be used to control and manage the NetworkManager service.
-This page gives a short overview of the available commands and what they are used for.
+The NetworkManager upstream project comes with a few commands which can be used to control and manage the NetworkManager service.
+This page gives a short overview of those commands which are available as part of the snap and what they are used for.
 Further details about their usage is given on linked pages.

 ## nmcli